evsi8432/CSCI_2270/Assignment7_CSCI2270/Readme.txt

 of the tree.

 Note: there is a bug in the code which results in a black node height violation when deleting some movies.
+Also note that there is no assignment 5 or 6 because this assignment built off of those two assignments.